Derailment

-In rail transport, a derailment is a type of railway accident that occurs when a rail vehicle such as a train comes off its rails.
+In rail transport, a derailment is a type of railway accident that occurs when a moving rail vehicle such as a train comes off its rails.
 Although many derailments are minor, all result in temporary disruption of the proper operation of the railway system and they are a potentially serious hazard.

-A derailment of a train can be caused by a collision with another object, an operational error (such as excessive speed through a curve), the mechanical failure of tracks (such as broken rails), or the mechanical failure of the wheels, among other causes.
+A derailment of a train can be caused by a collision with another object, operator error (such as excessive speed through a curve), mechanical failure of tracks (such as broken rails) or wheels, among other causes.
 In emergency situations, deliberate derailment with derails or catch points is sometimes used to prevent a more serious accident.

 History

+United States

 The first recorded train derailment in history is known as the Hightstown rail accident in New Jersey that occurred on 8 November 1833.
 The train was traveling between Hightstown and Spotswood, New Jersey, and derailed after an axle broke on one of the carriages as a result of a journal box catching fire.
 The derailment resulted in one fatality and twenty-three injuries, and it was recorded that both New York railroad magnate Cornelius Vanderbilt and former U.S president John Quincy Adams were on the train as it took place, in which Adams wrote about the event in his journal.